nst/STHTTPRequest/README.md

 -   700 lines of Objective-C you can understand
 -   runs on iOS 5+ and Mac OS X 10.7+
--   drag and drop .h and .m in your project, add Security.framework
+-   just drag and drop .h and .m in your project
 -   new BSD license

 ##### ... yet powerful